aribouius/little-router/docs/overview.md

 # Overview
 `little-router` was inspired by the route configuration used by [react-router](https://github.com/ReactTraining/react-router), and the middleware pattern implemented by frameworks such as [Express](http://expressjs.com) or [Koa](http://koajs.com).
-It was built to be flexible enough to support both static route matching, as well as asynchronous route resolution/fulfillment.
+It was built to be flexible enough to support both static route matching, as well as asynchronous route resolution.

-### Route Configuration
+### Route Config
 Routes are declared as an array of plain objects.
 Each route object can take any desired shape, with the exception of a few _special_ properties used by the router.
 One such property is `path`, which indicates the URL path to use when matching the route (using the [path-to-regexp](https://github.com/pillarjs/path-to-regexp) library).
 ```javascript
 const routes = [